What is Upper Intermediate level?

-- you are studying in English at an international school and you are 15 or older or
+- You are studying in English at an international school and you are 15 or older.

-- if you have learnt English extensively outside school from a young age.
+- You have learnt English extensively outside school from a young age.

 You can assess your language level by answering a few simple questions.